BBC Television Shakespeare: Reception

 In the Washington Post, John Lardner championed Bennett's version as "a bold and venturesome production, full of memorable images", especially in the clarity of the climactic sword fight.
 John J. O'Connor, in the New York Times acknowledged that occasionally the "bare-bones approach falters", such as when there's no place on the open stage for Hamlet and Horatio to hide from the mourners at Ophelia's funeral.
 But largely he regarded this as a practical and traditional approach to the revenge play, with Jacobi earning "attention and acclaim" and Bloom a "lovely intelligent and sympathetic" Gertrude.
 He praised Bennett for giving the minor characters distinctive traits, and felt that the combination of screen close-ups and an empty studio set allowed for an "unusual clarity of exposition" for the viewer.
 However O'Connor stated that both Polonius and Ophelia seemed diminished, and he was disappointed in Robb's under-emotional performance as Laertes and Swann's "self-effacing" Hamlet.
 Jack Thomas, in the Boston Globe, raved that this production "is a standard of what television can achieve" and made up for previous disappointments in the series, arguing that Jacobi took a role steeped in tradition and brought it to television without sacrificing the impact or the psychology.

 For Bernice W. Kliman, this production was a turning point for the series as a whole, at last admitting "the naturally affinity between Shakespeare's stage and the undisguised sound set".
 Found that the production allowed the play to be acknowledged as an inconsistent piece itself, and that while Jacobi started out excessive, his production cohered until he conveyed "so fully Hamlet's aloneness and vulnerability" on a set that allowed for an acting style that "transcends the 'real'".
 Cecil Smith, in the Los Angeles Times, noted the production was "stage-bound" but that Jacobi was "a Hamlet you will not soon forget.
-Clive James' review for The Observer focused on what he felt was a growing problem of actors pronouncing Shakespeare's lines in such a way as to obstruct the rhythm because they were focused on over-explaining every word in the text Jacobi, he felt, was the biggest culprit (although excellent as the character) while Bloom and Stewart played the dialogue more as the rhythm directed.
+Clive James's review for The Observer focused on what he felt was a growing problem of actors pronouncing Shakespeare's lines in such a way as to obstruct the rhythm because they were focused on over-explaining every word in the text.
+Jacobi, he felt, was the biggest culprit (although excellent as the character) while Bloom and Stewart played the dialogue more as the rhythm directed.
 Nancy Banks-Smith, in the Guardian, was disappointed in what she saw as a studio-bound production too determined to be theatrical instead of televisual.
-H.R.
-Coursen said that Bloom nicely navigated the level of obliviousness that Gertrude has to her husband's activities, as well as praising the performance of Emrys James.
+H. R. Coursen said that Bloom nicely navigated the level of obliviousness that Gertrude has to her husband's activities, as well as praising the performance of Emrys James.
 He found Ward "undistinguished" and, although he enjoyed Stewart's performance, felt that the prayer scene was raced through so that it was unclear what conclusion Claudius had come to.
 Coursen declared that this was one of the best productions of Hamlet likely to be seen outside of the theatre.